weltyc/novello/notes/spec/Book.md

 To get to 'valued' state, any UBranch node with sq==-1 must be either solved (in which case it is changed to a Solved node) or have its best deviation calculated using a midgame search of unplayed moves (in which case the successor position is added to book as a ULeaf node).
 If no unplayed move exists, the sq is changed to -2.

-This process is typically performed from lowest #empties to highest, so that solves can be reused in the search.
+The valuation process must be performed from lowest #empties to highest, so that when midgame searches encounter a book position they use the correct value.
+This also allows solves to be reused, speeding up the valuation process.

 ### Negamaxed